anilkumar2681/Glass-morphism-example-kotlin-XML/README.md

 ## Overview

-This project showcases the Glass-morphism design trend in Android development using Kotlin.
+This project showcases the **Glass-morphism** design trend in Android development **using Kotlin and Custom XML View**.
 It demonstrates how to implement frosted glass UI elements that blur the background, providing a sleek and modern aesthetic.

 ## Features

-- Implementation of Glass-morphism using Kotlin and Android SDK.
+- Implementation of Glass-morphism using Kotlin, **Custom XML View** and Android SDK.
 - Customizable UI components with blur effects.
 - Responsive layouts for various screen sizes.